ladeoshodi/winter-solstice/README.md

 **Step 1: Styling the navbar and footer**

-I started with using flexbox to style the navigation bar and footer and using a media query to stack up the navigation links on smaller screens.
+I used css grid for the overall page and css flexbox to layout the links in the navigation bar.
+Finally I used a media query to stack up the navigation links when displayed on smaller screens.

 It was interesting learning the importance of this viewport meta tag to make the page responsive